albar965/littlenavmap-manual/en/APPROACHES.md

 You can enable saving of waypoints by checking the menu items [Save Waypoints for Approaches](MENUS.md#export-flight-plan-approach-waypoints) and/or [Save Waypoints for SID and STAR](MENUS.md#export-flight-plan-sid-star-waypoints).

+**It is not possible to assign an approach or STAR to an alternate airport.
+Create a new flight plan for the alternate trip if you wish to do so.**

+### Create Approach {#procedures-custom}

+A user defined approach can be created and applied to all airports, even small airstrips which do not provide approach procedures.

+This user defined approach consists of a final approach leg and can be customized by changing altitude and length.
+This approach allows _Little Navmap_ to give vertical guidance and to show ILS and/or VASI slopes at the destination.

+See more about this type of approach in chapter [User Defined Approach](CUSTOMPROCEDURE.md).

 ### Inserting a Procedure into a Flight Plan {#procedures-insert}